FLUID CONTROL

 Hull pressure fluctuation measurements in wave by Fiber Bragg Gating pressure sensor

-Flow filed measurements around model ship stern
+Flow field measurements around model ship stern

 by Underwater Stereo Particle Image Velocimetry system